ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 ##Polly CLI help

-If help is needed for any command, just type -`-help` at the end of the command and execute.
+If help is needed for any command, just type `--help` at the end of the command and execute.

 ![Polly CLI Help](../img/PollyCLI/8.png "Polly CLI Help") <center>**Figure 13.** Polly CLI Help</center>